 At the end of the day, owning multi family real estate is like owning a small business (or a large business, if your portfolio becomes substantial!).

-You should be reviewing each deal with a keen eye to the numbers.
+You should be reviewing each deal with a keen eye.
 Lean conservatively, especially as you begin investing.
 Build in a vacancy factor.
 Be sure to account for all local and state taxes.

-If you’re conservative with your estimating and the numbers still pencil out, then any net revenue beyond that is just greater upside.
+If you’re careful with your estimations and the numbers still pencil out, then any net revenue beyond that is just greater upside.

 3. Who else is investing in local multifamily real estate?